Odesa Philharmonic Theater: History

 Like the Odesa Opera Theater before it, a world competition was announced for a conceptual design of a new Odesa stock exchange.
 The design of Czech architect V.J.
 Prohaska was considered the best.
-But this design did not meet all of the requirements, therefore it was modified and improved by Aleksander Osipovich Bernardazzi.
+But this design did not meet all of the requirements, therefore it was modified and improved by Alexander Bernardazzi.

 Construction was completed in 1898.
-Since 1924 the building has housed the Odesa Philharmonic.
+Since 1924, the building has housed the Odesa Philharmonic.

+The theatre was damaged in a Russian missile attack during the Russian invasion of Ukraine on 31 January 2025.

 Construction

 The theater can seat 1,000 people and is 15 meters high and 910 square meters.
 The large hall has no supporting columns, and because of this, it was one of the most expensive buildings in Odesa to build.